wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-common-issues-which-cause-roles-recycle.md

 If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](http://azure.microsoft.com/support/forums/).

 Alternatively, you can also file an Azure support incident.
 Go to the [Azure Support site](http://azure.microsoft.com/support/options/) and click on **Get Support**.
-For information about using Azure Support, read the [Microsoft Azure Support FAQ](http://azure.microsoft.com/support/faq/).
+For information about using Azure Support, read the [Windows Azure Support FAQ](/support/faq/).

 ## Missing runtime dependencies